Univa/rumcake/docs/feature-display.md

 ## Custom graphics

+By default, the display will show information about the keyboard depending on what features are being used.
+If you're using any bluetooth features (e.g. `split-driver-ble` or `bluetooth`), then the battery level will be displayed.
+If you are communicating with your host device over USB and Bluetooth (`usb` and `bluetooth` enabled), then it will also show the operation mode.

 You are also able to display custom content using the `embedded-graphics` crate.
 In every driver trait, you can change the default implementation of `on_update`, which is called either every frame if you set `DisplayDevice::FPS` to a value